Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 #### **Save Data To Snowflake**

-In both applications, adjust the sliders to see the predicted ROI change.
-You can also click on **Save to Snowflake** button to save the current allocations and predcted ROI into BUDGET_ALLOCATIONS_AND_ROI table.
+In both applications, adjust the advertsing budget sliders to see the predicted ROI for those allocations.
+You can also click on **Save to Snowflake** button to save the current allocations and predcted ROI into BUDGET_ALLOCATIONS_AND_ROI Snowflake table.

 ### Differences between two Streamlit Apps